Ronaldo (Brazilian footballer): Style of play and legacy

-Ronaldo is regarded as one of the greatest and most complete forwards of all time.
+Ronaldo is widely regarded as one of the greatest and most complete forwards of all time.
 Nicknamed Il (or O) Fenomeno (the phenomenon), he was a prolific goalscorer, and despite being more of an individualistic attacker, he was also capable of providing assists for his teammates, due to his vision, passing and crossing ability.
 He was an extremely powerful, fast, and technical player, with excellent movement, as well as being a composed finisher.
 Highly regarded for his technical ability, Ronaldo was able to use both feet, despite being naturally right footed, and is considered one of the most skillful dribblers in the game.
 Ronaldo would also operate outside the penalty area before running with the ball towards goal, with Rob Smyth writing, "he played like every attack had a 10-second deadline.. he would explode into life with no warning for defenders."
 He frequently beat several players when dribbling at speed, and excelled in one on one situations, due to his ball control, acceleration, agility, balance and nimble footwork in his prime.

 His coach at Barcelona, Bobby Robson, commented: "Ronaldo could start from the halfway line and the whole stadium would ignite.
 He was the fastest thing I've ever seen running with the ball.
 Had he managed to stay free of injury, he had every chance of becoming the best footballer ever."
 In one on one situations, Ronaldo often used elaborate feints to trick and beat defenders and goalkeepers; he popularised the use of many football tricks such as the elastico and the step over.
 Sid Lowe of Sports Illustrated wrote, "When he was one on one with the goalkeeper, you knew that he would score.
 He was so natural, so cool, so utterly in control.
 He would dip the shoulder, step over, and bang!"